lignumsystem/lignum-core/README.md

 R is used in data analysis in The Lignum System.
 See instructions for each use case.

 ### Git
-See the .gitignore (dot gitignore) file that can be used with The LIGNUM System projects.
+See the .gitignore file that can be used with The LIGNUM System projects.

 ## Publications
 To cite, please use: